 The other day at discipleship class we were supposed to pray about one lie we believe about ourselves that God wants to correct.
 After 15 minutes of prayer I had nothing but I volunteered to go first anyway.
 I named some of my familiar lies of the past but after awhile of talking the truth came out.

 I believe I am dangerous.

 The leader asked me to ask God if I really was dangerous.
 It’s always best to hear straight from God to set the record straight and root out the lies.

 I told them that I wouldn’t want anyone to lose faith because of me.
 I don’t want to export unhealthy spirituality.
 I would sooner crawl back into my Gollum cave and spare the world my existence if I was dangerous to anyone.

 Questions I ask myself:

 Do you have something worth exporting?
 Would the world be better off having the spirituality you have?
 Do you want everyone to know and relate to God the same way you do?
 Can you say with Paul, “Follow me as I follow Christ”?

 For the most part I can answer with a “Yes”.
 I really can.
 But I do have my flaws.
 I wonder if I am a hireling sometimes.
 How real is my love?
 I’m not entirely engaged when it comes to relationships.
 I think it’s because I can’t quite accept myself.
 I seem to be under the cloud of self-rejection and self-sabotage and self-centeredness… I’m sensing a theme.

-I was surprised to read that Brian Simmons radically altered the meaning of the text of John 15:2 to mean something quite more positive.
+I was surprised to read that Brian Simmons radically altered (drew out the true) meaning of the text of John 15:2 to something quite more positive.
 Do you remember how this verse goes in most translations? “(God the Father) cuts off every branch that bears no fruit”?
 Well this was how he rendered it: